 To see the best of Costa Brava, you really only need a week, however, to really get a feel for this region of Spain, I recommend staying for a little longer.

 Recommended by Tom from The Travelling Tom

 Girona is a fascinating city in the northeast of Spain.
 Although it’s one of the main cities in Catalunya, it’s still an underrated place to visit in Spain.
 Girona is a medieval city and this clearly reflects in the nature of the buildings.
 Just check out the gothic-style cathedral, which towers into the sky in an imposing manner.

 The striking nature of the buildings and the city is what led to Game of Thrones being filmed in Girona.
 So if you’re a fan of the show, you definitely need to add Girona to your Spain bucket list!

 One of the best things to do in Girona is to walk along the Roman walls which encircle the city.
 This is an excellent way to see different parts of the city and get your bearings.
 The walls also provide a brilliant vantage point for the rest of the city.
 The views are fantastic highlighting the beauty of Girona.

-A walk along the river, which flows through the centre of the city, is also recommended.
-The colourful houses which line the side of the river are a sight to behold.
+A walk along the river, which flows through the center of the city, is also recommended.
+The colorful houses which line the side of the river are a sight to behold.